cvxpy/GSOC2022/README.md

 # GSOC2022

-CVXPY is an open source Python-embedded modeling language for convex optimization problems.
+CVXPY is an open-source Python-embedded modeling language for convex optimization problems.
 It lets you express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.